Children don’t tend to like green vegetables. Picture book creators know this, and often, greens are used as proxy for any yucky thing: Stock yuck.

 Thing is, I’m not convinced that picturebooks can fight this particular big struggle with overt healthy eating messages.
 (Picturebooks with overt anything messages aren’t generally very pleasant to read, IMO.)
 Here are my pretty simple criteria when choosing picturebooks for our own daughter:

 - Avoids glorification of highly processed junk food

 - Avoids demonising the vegetables I want her to be eating

 Hell, feeding kids is hard enough these days.
 I guess Obama knows that.
 (I call that a little green lie.)

-Bear in mind that stock yuck is culture dependent.
+Bear in mind that stock yuck is culture and era dependent.

 GETTING KIDS TO EAT VEGETABLES

 When the three year old announced, ‘I don’t like green food’, it was as if she’d been reading some research about the taste preferences of toddlers.
 I tried to get more good food into her, struggled, struggled.
 Here are some interesting links I came across in my travels.